2025–26 Florida Gulf Coast Eagles men's basketball team

 The 2025–26 Florida Gulf Coast Eagles men's basketball team represented Florida Gulf Coast University during the 2025–26 NCAA Division I men's basketball season.
 The Eagles, led by fourth-year head coach Pat Chambers, played their home games at Alico Arena in Fort Myers, Florida as members of the Atlantic Sun Conference.

 Previous season

 The Eagles finished the 2024–25 season 19–15, 13–5 in ASUN play to finish in third place.
 They were defeated by Queens in the quarterfinals of the ASUN tournament.

+Preseason

+On October 17, 2025, the ASUN released their preseason polls.
+Florida Gulf Coast was picked to finish fourth in the coaches poll, with 2 first-place votes and fourth in the media poll, with twelve first-place votes.